 Instead of booking a regular appointment, ask to be on our on-call list to fill last-minute slots at a discount.
 Or see if you can be a “training home” for new cleaners.

 If you use a service instead of an individual, ask for the same people every time

 Your cleanings will be more consistent, with fewer strangers in your home.
 Don’t miss what your house may say about your personality.

 If you’re worried we might take something from you, test it out

 When using a new maid service, leave a few dollars hanging out of a pants pocket or lying on the counter.
 If we take a dollar or two, you’ll know we’re probably going to take other things.
 If you opt for an occasional cleaner instead of a weekly one, remember to clean the 16 dirtiest items in your home yourself—here’s how.

 Make sure we’re bonded and have liability insurance

 Otherwise, you’re on the hook if we break something or get hurt on the job.

 Don’t leave messes for us to clean up

 Pick your clothes up off the floor, get your dishes out of the sink, and clean up your kids’ toys.
 Your house will end up a lot cleaner.
-Plus, your messy house could even be making you sick.
+Clear out clutter with these tips for a more organized home.